 Five Ways You’ll Benefit from Producing an Event Chronicle:

-2 A Chronicle supports post-event action as a resource for attendees who have enjoyed the in-person experience, but have not necessarily remembered all the information and ideas shared, or recorded names of people and organisations they want to follow up with.
+2 A Chronicle supports post-event action as a resource for attendees who have enjoyed the in-person experience, but have not synthesised deeper meaning from all the information and ideas shared, or recorded names of people and organisations they want to follow up with.

 3 A Chronicle extends your event’s reach to those who were unable to attend but who are interested in the topic area or industry.

 5 A Chronicle provides tangible value-add for event sponsors through demonstrating their commitment to a topic area, region or industry.
-They may use the resource as a gift for their clients, or as a tool for informing their employees.
+Partners could use this resource as a gift for their clients, or as a tool for informing their employees.

-This type of Chronicle captures the story of a company or group: it provides a timeline of what happened, when and why.
+This type of Chronicle captures the story of a company, group, or initiative: it provides a timeline of what happened, when and why.
 It records contributions to your industry and community, and shares your leadership in new knowledge and innovation.
-A Chronicle also illustrates your expertise in business and your ability to meet the needs of your customers and clients.
+A Chronicle can illustrate your expertise in business and your ability to meet the needs of your customers and clients.
 For longstanding family enterprises, a Chronicle can include both your private and public histories.

 Interviewing key people and drawing insights from your written records effectively turns archives into an engaging, professional narrative.

-Output: Full digital manuscript with images integrated throughout, and completed to a publishable standard (online).
-Professionally printed and bound copies of your Chronicle as agreed, together with a digital print file so you can reproduce unlimited copies as required.
-Note: there is no page limit.
+Output: A full digital manuscript with images integrated throughout, with all content approved by you, and completed to a publishable standard.
+There is the option of professionally printed and bound copies of your Chronicle, together with a digital print file so you can reproduce unlimited copies as required.

-Time and cost: Completing a Chronicle for your organisation or project can take 6 weeks to 5 months depending on the data to be integrated, number of interviews conducted, and background research required.
-The cost range is likely to be $15,000 to $50,000 (+gst).
+Time and cost: Completing a Company Chronicle can take 6 weeks to 5 months depending on the size and purpose of your book, the number of interviews needed and any background research required.
+The price range is likely to be $15,000 to $50,000 (+gst).

-Five Reasons You’ll be Pleased You Produced an Organisational History Chronicle:
+Five Reasons You’ll be Pleased You Produced a Company Chronicle:

-1 An Organisational History Chronicle is the perfect way to mark a significant milestone – 25 years in business?
+1 A Company Chronicle is the perfect way to mark a significant milestone – 25 years in business?
 Conclusion of a successful project?
 Entry into a new export market?

 2 A Chronicle captures voices, details and experiences that would otherwise be forgotten over time.
 In particular, your origin and growth stories are recorded, as well as your expertise and practices, and new innovations and impacts can be highlighted.